-Binomial cube is a classic Montessori sensorial puzzle, designed to help develop child’s visual perception of three-dimensional patterns, sizing, grading, and color-matching; while indirectly preparing a child for later algebra and cube root work.
+A binomial Cube is a classic and unique Montessori sensorial puzzle designed to help develop a child’s visual perception of three-dimensional patterns, sizing, grading, and color-matching; while indirectly preparing a child for later algebra and cube root work.

 Binomial cube is a great fine-motor activity, which prepares a child for later work with maths, especially algebra; aids eye-hand coordination, promotes concentration, and prepares a child for writing.
 Can we wish for more?

-On a last note: Binomial cube is a very self-corrective puzzle: even if the child builds it incorrectly, but seems to be intrigued and not frustrated, don’t correct right a way, let the child try to figured it out.
-Rather, ask questions: “Does red touches red?” and help only if the child seems frustrated.
+On the last note: a Binomial cube is a very self-corrective puzzle, even if a child builds it incorrectly.
+As long as a child seems to be intrigued and not frustrated, don’t correct right away, rather let the child try to figure it out.
+Rather, ask questions: “Does red touch red?” and help only if the child seems frustrated.

 - Extension 1: build the cube outside the box; then show the child that all the cube’s faces have the same pattern on them.
 Turn the cube around to show the child that the back faces are the same too.
 Place both hands around the cube and lift it – to show the child that the bottom also has the same pattern on it.